GoogleChrome/kino/src/api/html/03-using-webvtt.md

     srclang: cz
 thumbnail: https://storage.googleapis.com/wdm-assets/images/using-webvtt.png
 ---

-### Introduction
+## Introduction

 The WebVTT (Web Video Text Tracks) format is used to describe timed text data such as closed captions or subtitles.
-You can use the `<track>` element to attach the `.vtt` files to your videos in order to make them more accessible by your audience.
+You can use the `<track>` element to attach the `.vtt` files to your videos in order to make them more accessible to your audience.
+Visit the [media accessibility](https://web.dev/media-accessibility/) page on `web.dev` for more information.

+### Basic code example

 ```
 <video controls>